ADVICE ON MOUNTAIN BIKING DURING PHASE 3 OF SCOTLAND’S ROUTE MAP THROUGH AND OUT OF THE CORONAVIRUS (COVID-19) PANDEMIC - 11/9/2020

 Please remember that these guidelines are drawn up to protect us all.
 Covid-19 has not gone away and remains a significant health care threat to the public.

 Plan ahead: While travel for recreation and exercise remains unrestricted, we are urging riders to plan rides/trips carefully.
 Check our MTB Trail Centre Page to see if your chosen destination is open.
-Please also be mindful as we move out of lockdown, there may be areas of localised outbreak of COVID-19.
-(Such as the outbreak in Dumfries and Galloway 02/07/20).
+Please also be mindful, there may be areas of localised outbreak of COVID-19.
 This may mean localised travel restrictions in and/or out of a certain area.
 Please check in advance.

-Be prepared: Trail centres, car parks, toilets and other facilities will all be doing what they can to welcome us back safely, but may not yet be quite ready – do your research online in advance.
+Be prepared: Trail centres and other facilities will all be doing all they can to welcome us back safely, but may not yet be quite ready – do your research online in advance.
 Ensure you have enough equipment for your ride including extra clothing, food and water in case of emergencies and a delayed rescue.
-Face coverings are now mandatory in all shops – please factor this into your preparation.

 Be nice: we are all sharing busy local outdoor spaces.
 Saying hello, giving way, smiling and a friendly wave – can brighten up everyone’s day.
 Do the Ride Thing and follow the Scottish Outdoor Access Code at all times.